deepakmahakale/ror.tips/_posts/2023-09-05-how-to-run-a-specific-migration-in-rails.md

 layout: single
 title: How to run a specific migration in rails?
 description: &description >
-  Need to execute a specific database migration?
+  This article explains how to run a specific migration in rails.
-  Let's see how to do it.
 excerpt: *description
 date: 2023-09-05
 categories: